babynus/projeqtor/branches/V7.1/projeqtor/docs/user/Ticket.rst

    * Automatically calculated from Urgency and Criticality values.
 See: :ref:`priority-calculation`.
    * Can be changed manually.

+.. topic:: Note

+   * Notion of regression can be added.

 .. topic:: Field: Left work

    * Automatically calculated as Estimated – Real.
    * Set to zero when ticket is done.

-.. topic:: Field: Solved

-   * The box is automatically checked or unchecked, according to the resolution selected.

 .. topic:: Fields: Target product version & Target comp. version

    * The list of values will be filtered depends on the selected value in fields "Product and component".
    * Click on |buttonAdd| to add a other version, see :ref:`multi-version-selection`.

+.. topic:: Field: Solved

+   * The box is automatically checked or unchecked, according to the resolution selected.

 .. raw:: latex